-Hickory and mesquite are two unique kinds of wood used to smoke the meat.
+Hickory and mesquite are two unique kinds of wood used to smoke meat.
 There’s always been a battle between hickory vs mesquite about which is the best wood for using in a grill and smoking.
 Both these woods produces distinctive smoke, which enhances the flavor of the grilled food item.

 Hardwood Or Softwood?

 The acrid smoke that softwood releases aren’t harmful, but they aren’t helpful either.
 Often, the acrid smoke smells odd and unpleasant, which only reduces the flavor of our food.
 On the other hand, hardwood doesn’t release unpleasant smoke.
-Instead, the smoke that is produced while they are burnt is pleasant and adds appealing flavor to our grilled food.
+Instead, the smoke that is produced while they are burnt is pleasant and adds an appealing flavor to our grilled food.

 Softwoods are quick to burn and are not best suited for grilling since we want them to burn slowly and for a longer time.
 Hardwood has the ability to burn for a prolonged time at high temperatures producing pleasant smoke that makes our food delicious.

 So, now the question is, which one is hardwood, hickory, or mesquite?
 The answer is that both hickory and mesquite are hardwood.
 This makes both of them fit to be used as fuel for grilling.
 Hickory is the hardest hardwood.
 Mesquite is the top-class hardwood that surpasses most hardwoods and is much denser.

 Hickory is a common wood found throughout North America and in some areas of South Asia.
 It is used along with another common wood found in North America: oak.
 Both of these woods are hardwoods and has the ability to burn at high temperature slowly for a long time.